QuantEcon/lecture-python.myst/lectures/heavy_tails.md

 (A more careful definition is given below)

-Importantly, there are many examples of heavy-tailed distributions observed in economic and financial settings include
+Importantly, there are many examples of heavy-tailed distributions observed in economic and financial settings.

 For example, the income and the wealth distributions are heavy-tailed (see, e.g., {cite}`pareto1896cours`, {cite}`benhabib2018skewed`).